Medical Air Technology | Tel: +44 (0)844 871 2100

 The air around us is full of particles such as dust, dirt, soot, smoke and liquid droplets.
 Some of these particles will be bacteria-carrying, also called ‘colony forming units’ (CFUs).

 Bacteriologically, the air in an operating theatre is as dirty as the air anywhere else, only it matters more because of what is happing in the space.

 The microbiological contamination or bio-burden of the air in the operating room is generally considered a risk factor for SSI, even during surgery on a ‘clean’ wound.

-MAT provides highly effective critical ventilation, laminar flow and decontamination solutions designed to eliminate airborne bacteria in the operating theatre suite and improve surgical outcomes and reduce the need for antibiotics.
+MAT provides highly effective critical ventilation, laminar flow and decontamination solutions, designed to eliminate airborne bacteria in the operating theatre suite.
+This improves surgical outcomes and reduces the need for antibiotics.

 Infection Prevention Solutions from MAT